xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 ## Shift to TDD

 Now that we have some failing acceptance tests, we leave them be.
 We now shift to a faster gear by starting to write some *unit* tests.

+In order to do this we will start by assuming that we have a kernel of the application that does not need to use Android at all.
+For this reason we open a new module inside the project.
+(If I were using Eclipse, I would start a new project.)